GenomicsMLI-DFO/REDTANK_Transcripto/README.md

 ## Summary

-The rise in ocean temperatures predicted due to the global warming will impact the survival and structure of various marine organisms, in particular ectothermic organisms.
-Phenotypic plasticity enables species to cope with environmental changes, providing a vital buffer for evolutionary changes.
-Yet, the dynamics and the molecular mechanisms underpinning these plastic responses remain largely unexplored.
-Here, we assessed the impact of acclimation environment on organisms capacity for thermal plasticity.
-We conducted a genome-wide transcriptomic analysis on the Acadian redfish, *Sebastes fasciatus*, exposed to four temperatures (2.5, 5.0, 7.5 and 10.0 ℃) over a long-term period (up to 10 months) followed by an acute temperature change (24 hours), simulating natural fluctuation condition the species could encounter.
-Our results showed a dynamic transcriptional response to temperature involving various genes functions.
-The rapid response to temperature shifts, coupled with the sustained expression of specific genes over an extended period highlighted the species’ capacity for plastic response to temperature changes.
-We also detected a significant effect of the interaction between the long and short terms temperature exposure on gene expression, highlighting the influence of the past environment on response to acute temperature changes.
-Specifically, fish acclimated to higher temperatures demonstrated an increased stress-related response to environmental fluctuations, as evidenced by both the shape of their reaction norms and the implication of stress-related gene functions.
-This result suggests that temperature conditions predicted for the near future in the Northwest Atlantic will trigger less adaptive plasticity to environmental fluctuations, highlighting the species’ vulnerability to ocean warming.
+Predicted ocean warming will impact the survival and structure of various marine organisms, in particular ectotherms.
+Phenotypic plasticity enables species to cope with environmental changes, providing a vital buffer for evolutionary adaptations.
+Yet, the dynamics and molecular mechanisms underpinning these plastic responses remain largely unexplored.
+Here, we assessed the impact of temperature acclimation on organisms’ capacity for thermal plasticity.
+We conducted a genome-wide transcriptomic analysis on the Acadian redfish, *Sebastes fasciatus*, exposed to four temperatures (2.5, 5.0, 7.5 and 10.0 ℃) over a long-term period (up to 10 months) followed on some individuals by a short-term temperature change (+2.5 °C or -2.5 °C for 24 hours), simulating natural temperature variation the species could encounter.
+Our results showed a dynamic transcriptional response to temperature involving various gene functions.
+The rapid response to temperature shifts, coupled with the sustained expression of specific genes over an extended period highlighted the species’ capacity for plasticity in response to temperature changes.
+We also detected a significant effect of the interaction between the long- and short-term temperature exposures on gene expression, highlighting the influence of the past environment on the response to short-term temperature changes.
+Specifically, fish acclimated to higher temperatures demonstrated an increased stress-related response to environmental fluctuations, as evidenced by both the shape of their reaction norms and the involvement of stress-related gene functions.
+This result suggests that temperature conditions predicted for the near future in the Northwest Atlantic will trigger reduced adaptive plasticity to environmental fluctuations, highlighting the species’ vulnerability to ocean warming.

 ## Status